-Core elements in most Digital transformations
+Core elements in most Digital Transformations

 Digital transformation is about simplifying the customer experience by removing waste and hassle, and by getting closer and closer to satisfying the customer’s needs.
 We also call these ‘jobs to be done’ – each customer ‘hires’ our product or service to do a job for them.

 Most companies have so-called ‘legacy’ IT infrastructure comprising legacy hardware, software, network resources and services we need to deliver IT services to our employees and customers.
 Sometimes, we’re legally required to maintain our legacy systems.
 But as in a city, our infrastructure decays with time and can be obsolesced by new technology.
 In your Digital Transformation, you need to make sure that the technology and data capabilities of your organization are up good enough to gain valuable customer insights.

 Digitizing customer journeys, for example, requires connecting with external partners including technology providers, data aggregators, platforms, utilities, and regulators.
 Do our legacy systems enable such connectivity?
 Often they lack the necessary APIs and microsystems to connect with other internal systems, let alone external partners.